 - This score rewards users who get responses, likes on their messages, and hold broad connections across the company.
 Influencer Score = ([ContributionPoints] + [ImpactPoints] + [BreadthPoints]) *[ReachPoints] /100.
 For details see our support article.

 - This is a list of your communities sorted by MAE Score.
-MAE Score is a non weighted total of your selected actions in the MAE Score Metrics Filter.
+MAE Score is a non-weighted total of your selected actions in the MAE Score Metrics Filter.

 - This is a list of users sorted by MAE Score.
-MAE Score is a non weighted total of your selected actions in the MAE Score Metrics Filter.
+MAE Score is a non-weighted total of your selected actions in the MAE Score Metrics Filter.

-- A list of all communities created recently.
+- A list of all recently-created communities.

 - A list of all members who have recently joined a community.

 Use this page to analyze your activity trend.
 A good MAE Score is one that is increasing or is seasonally higher.
-If you’re interested in the size of MAE Scores on other networks check out our Yammer Benchmarking report in tyGraph Online.
+If you’re interested in the size of MAE Scores on other networks, check out our Yammer Benchmarking report in tyGraph Online.

 - Total MAE actions taken by date.
-To see the actions included see the “MAE Score Metrics” filter on the left panel or the table at the bottom of this page.
+To see the actions included, see the “MAE Score Metrics” filter on the left panel or the table at the bottom of this page.
 This visual contains a dynamic date axis which can be manipulated in the visual header.

 - MAE actions split by your selected actions.
 Adjusted Downloads and Views assign one action per user per file ever.
 These provide a more conservative activity measure for those only interested in measuring the unique users reached.

 This page is designed to give you everything you need to know about a community at glance.
-Filter to a community on the right to dial-in to a community of interest.
+Filter to a community on the right to dial into a community of interest.
 Or drill through to this page from other places in the report.

 - This highlights threads that were the most impactful.
-The visual is sorted by thread impact by default but we encourage you to try sorting by other attributes that interest you.
+The visual is sorted by thread impact by default, but we encourage you to try sorting by other attributes that interest you.
 Thread Impact = ([Thread Responses]+[Likes]+[Seen By])*[Message Contributors]/100

 - Community membership is compared each time we collect data.
 We populate this going forward from the date tyGraph is first enabled.
-For data before this moment community members will be listed as joining the date the community was created.
+For data before this moment, community members will be listed as joining the date the community was created.

 - Total messages.
 A message is any text that is posted in Yammer.
 This includes initiating messages (Threads) and subsequent responses.
 This model can also show types of messages, including announcements, praises, and mobile messages.

 - A total of all messages that were the initiating content of a conversation.
-Responses is messages – threads.
+Responses are messages – threads.
 If you prefer to analyze responses, you can find a “Thread Responses” measure in the Metrics table (editing mode)

 - The average length of time between each message (thread or response) in the community or thread.